How Many Solar Panels Do I Need to Run a TV?

 Solar Panel Daily Output = 1 panel x 100 Watt x 5.83 hrs x 0.86 = 501.38 Wh

-Now, let’s assume I’m using a 12V battery and a Depth of Discharge (DoD) of 50%.
+Now, let’s assume I’m using a 12V solar battery with a Depth of Discharge (DoD) of 50%.

 My battery size will be: